-Conceptually, you can think of a function as a "process": An allowable input goes into a "black box" and out axis out avis by the symbol f(x).
+Conceptually, you can think of a function as a "process": An allowable input goes into a "black box" and out pops a unique new value denoted by the symbol f(x).
 Compare this with the machine making "hula-hoops" in Figure 5.6.
 While you are problem solving, you will find this to be a useful viewpoint when a function is described in words.